 Tzom Gedalia—Fast of GedaliaTzom Gedaliah (the Fast of Gedaliah) is an annual fast day instituted by the Jewish Sages to commemorate the assassination of Gedaliah Ben Achikam, the Governor of Israel during the days of Nebuchadnezzar King of Babylonia.
 As a result of Gedaliah’s death the final vestiges of Judean autonomy after the Babylonian conquest were destroyed, many thousands of Jews were slain, and the remaining Jews were driven into final exile.
 The fast is observed on the day immediately following Rosh Hashanah, the third of Tishrei.
 In the Prophetic Writings this fast is called 'The Fast of the Seventh' in allusion to Tishrei, the seventh month.

-See this article on OU.com for more information.
+See my study here for more information.

 Yom Kippur—Day of AtonementInstituted at Leviticus 23:26The LORD spoke to Moses, saying:This is arguably the most important day of the year (excluding the weekly Shabbat).
 One should refrain from all work and all pleasures.
 One should do a full fast (health permitting), seek forgiveness for wrongs done, concluding the repentance of Yamim Noraim.